TigerWf/WFCoretext/README.md

 WFCoretext
 ==========
-A demo like Weixin friend circle.
+A demo like WeChat Moments.
 Using CTFrame and CTLine to draw the rich text.